 The war in Ukraine has caused heavy destruction of civilian infrastructure and significant casualties.
 In order to survive, thousands have fled their homes, leaving behind everything: families, pets,

 and life’s possessions.
 As a result of unprecedented Russian aggression in Ukraine, 2.7 million refugees have already crossed the border into Poland.

-There are 1.1 million Ukrainian war refugees in Poland.
+There are around 3 million Ukrainian war refugees in Poland.
 The majority

 of them are women who are in desperate need of assistance.
 Many have ended up in large cities, such as Warsaw, Krakow, and Wroclaw.
 Despite every effort to verify the data accurately, these numbers are only estimates.

 It has been estimated that more than 250 thousand people from Ukraine have already found their refuge in Lower Silesia, 100 thousand of them in Wroclaw itself.
 Only in Warsaw, there are more than 600 thousand people from Ukraine at the moment.

 We integrate the local community around ideas and activities aimed at strengthening (social) the position of Ukrainian women in Poland - for our common future.

 Ukrainka w Polsce to inicjatywa, która powstała, aby zintegrować różne lokalne środowiska biznesowe i niekomercyjne wokół idei wzmocnienia pozycji kobiet Ukraińskich w Polsce.
 Chcemy działać dla wspólnej przyszłości nas wszystkich – Polaków i Ukrainek.
 Dając Ukrainkom nowe szanse, pomagając im „stanąć na nogi” i zbudować siebie na nowo w Polsce działamy zarówno dla tych, które uciekły przed wojną, ale i dla lokalnej społeczności gospodarzy, którzy stają przed nowymi wyzwaniami.